AaltoML/DiVeQ/README.md

 - `training_transformer.py`: code to train the transformer
 - `sample_transformer.py`: code to generate images from trained VQGAN
 - `compute_fid.py`: code to compute the FID score
-- `vq.py`: contains the code for all VQ optimization techniques
+- `vq.py`: contains the code for other baseline VQ optimization techniques
 - `encoder.py`: contains the code for VQ-VAE encoder
 - `decoder.py`: contains the code for VQ-VAE decoder
 - `discriminator.py`: contains the code for the discriminator model used for training VQ-VAE